 As the newest member of the Experience Grand Rapids leadership team, I’m commonly asked, “What do you do?” and “What does multicultural business development mean?”
 In short, I lead and support the development of diverse business and community initiatives, which, in turn, support Experience Grand Rapids’ efforts to make a positive impact on the visitor experience and the regional economy.

 These questions got me thinking about how we might regularly share with the community why and how we do what we do.
-So, we introduced Rapid Exchange, a blog series that offers perspectives on how our team partners with people and organizations throughout the region to boost our economy and help make this a great place to visit, live, work, learn and play.
+So, we introduce our Friends of Grand Rapids quarterly newsletter that offers perspectives on how our team partners with people and organizations throughout the region to boost our economy and help make this a great place to visit, live, work, learn and play.

 One such initiative is Bring It to Grand Rapids, a program to identify and recruit “Hometown Champions” to assist in bringing regional or national meetings to Grand Rapids.
 For decades, Experience Grand Rapids has recognized the value of community partners who are willing to tap into their business associations and networks to bring more meetings and conventions to town.
 Their efforts generate approximately 70 percent of our national sales leads.
 And because meetings and conventions attract many first-time visitors from all over the world – people who fall in love with the area and return later as leisure travelers – the value of these leads multiplies.